 General Hospital +11.3%

 Willow West/ Sugarbush +10.4%

 Grange Rd +2.7%

 Pineridge/ Westminster +1.9%

 Other factors outside of an existing home that could impact averages are new or closing retail businesses in an area, schools, road closures and more.

 The takeaway from all of this?
-When researching real estate, go deeper than the common news headline or report on averages.
+Go deeper than the common real estate terms or report on averages, as an example.
 Each individual homeowner or buyer should consider more detailed trends in specific markets to ensure that they’re making the most informed decision available.
-Your Realtor® should have this information available for you when asked.
+Mainly, your Realtor® should have this information available for you when asked.

 Source: GDAR data, 2018-2019.
 Excludes areas with less than 10 sales per year.